 Staff

-Michelle O’Rourke (Montessori Teacher) joined Kentstown Montessori School in 2001 as a full-time Montessori teacher.
-Michelle has qualifications in Pre-Nursing, Childcare Level 2, and Diploma in Montessori Teaching.
+(Montessori Teacher) joined Kentstown Montessori School in 2001 as a full-time Montessori teacher.
+Michelle has qualifications in Pre-Nursing & Childcare FETEC Level 5, and Diploma in Montessori Teaching.
 While studying her Montessori course, Michelle worked her practical hours of training with Kentstown Montessori School.
+She is currently studying for her Degree in Early Childhood Studies.
+Michelle is lead teacher when Caroline is not in attendance.